0xjinx0/FarmFi/README.md

-# FarmFi 🐔
+# FarmFi - The protocol for farmers to get richer faster🐔
-Developed by <APU Team, insert name if we want> for the Algorand Reach Hackathon Team Project.
+### Developed by <APU Team, insert name if we want> for the Algorand Reach Hackathon Team Project.

 ## What is FarmFi?
 ## Main Features of FarmFi